-6. The Scheme may invest in other schemes of the Mutual Fund or any other mutual fund without charging any fees, provided the aggregate inter-scheme investment made by all the schemes under the same management or in schemes under the management of any other asset management company shall not exceed 5% of the Net Asset Value of the Fund.

-- 7. The Scheme shall not make any investment in: - any unlisted security of an associate or group company of the sponsor; or - any security issued by way of private placement by an associate or group company of the sponsor; or - the listed securities of group companies of the sponsor which is in excess of 25% of the net assets. - 8.
-The Mutual Fund shall get the securities purchased transferred in the name of the Fund on account of the concerned Scheme, - wherever investments are intended to be of a long-term nature. - 9.
-Transfer of investments from one scheme to another scheme in the same Mutual Fund is permitted provided: - a) such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - b) the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made.
+- 6. The Scheme may invest in other schemes of the Mutual Fund or any other mutual fund without charging any fees, provided theaggregate inter-scheme investment made by all the schemes under the same management or in schemes under the management of any other asset management company shall not exceed 5% of the Net Asset Value of the Fund. - 7.
+The Scheme shall not make any investment in: - any unlisted security of an associate or group company of the sponsor; or - any security issued by way of private placement by an associate or group company of the sponsor; or - the listed securities of group companies of the sponsor which is in excess of 25% of the net assets. - 8.
+The Mutual Fund shall get the securities purchased transferred in the name of the Fund on account of the concerned Scheme, wherever investments are intended to be of a long-term / short term nature. - 9.
+Transfer of instruments from one scheme to another scheme in the same mutual fund is permitted provided: - a) Such transfers are done at the prevailing market price for quoted instruments on spot basis (spot basis shall have the same meaning as specified by a Stock Exchange for spot transactions); and - b) the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made.

-However, In terms of SEBI Circular dated October 08, 2020, ISTs are allowed only in case of raising liquidity and for duration/Issuer/Sector/Group rebalancing with the following conditions:
+However, in terms of Clause 12.30 of SEBI Master Circular dated May 19, 2023, ISTs are allowed only in case of raising liquidity and for duration/Issuer/Sector/Group rebalancing with the following conditions: